goshiphq/goship-cms/content/blog/attain-better-inventory-accuracy-to-improve-order-fulfillment.md

 ### Control and consistency

 Ultimately, market demands are changing very fast.
-It is crucial to keep a keen eye on your inventory and warehousing.
+It is crucial to [keep an eye on your inventory](https://www.goship.com/posts/what-is-deadstock-and-how-to-get-rid-of-it) and warehousing.
 Regular warehouse check-ups will help you keep a finger on your supply chain’s pulse and be more proactive with your strategy.
 Consistency and control will help maintain a properly organized warehouse space and enhance order.